velmurugan-balasubramanian/codelabs-temp/content/data-storage-and-request-method/data-storage-and-request-method.md

 The cloned repository will have two folders
-* Start -  	Boilerplate to get started with this tutorial
+* `/Start` -  	Boilerplate to get started with this tutorial
-* Completed -  completed demo of what we’ll be building in this tutorial
+* `/Completed` -  completed demo of what we’ll be building in this tutorial

-### Folder structure of the boilerplate app explained
+### Folder structure of the boilerplate app

 ![Boiler plate App Strucuture](assets/folder-structure.png)